-- 3.16 We will only be able to progress your application once you have provided us with the information we require (see 3.11).
-We will notify you within five Working Days if we require any additional information in order to process your application.
+- 3.16 We will only be able to progress your application once you have provided us with the information we require (see 2.7).
+We will notify you if we require any additional information in order to process your application.
 In accordance with The Electricity (Connection Offer Expenses) Regulations 2018 we may levy a charge for the preparation of your Connection Offer.
-Such charges are detailed in Tables C and D in Section 7. - 3.17 If you choose to appoint an ICP to carry out the Contestable Work then the POC will be based on the information provided to us by the ICP and will be determined by us taking into account the ICP's requirements and our wider obligations.
+Where applicable we will advise you that in submitting your application, you will be required to pay Connection Offer Expenses whether or not you accept your Connection Offer.
+If you cancel within 14 calendar days of submitting a competent application, then no Connection Offer Expenses will be payable.
+However, if you cancel after 14 calendar days, you may be required to pay the full Connection Offer Expense.
+Further details of Connection Offer Expenses are set out in Section 7. - 3.17 If you choose to appoint an ICP to carry out the Contestable Work then the POC will be based on the information provided to us by the ICP and will be determined by us taking into account the ICP's requirements and our wider obligations.
 For larger demand and generator connections more than one POC may need to be assessed.
 A table showing our indicative charges for assessing the POC is given in paragraph 7.16.
 These charges will be included within the POC Offer.